 Additionally, due to the time vary nature of wave motion the position or momentum of a particle will vary with respect to time within the confines of its resonant structure.
 Therefore, its position or momentum will be dependent on where in that time varying environment a measurement was made.
 Therefore ones must use probabilities to determine where particle is with the confines of its wave function because one cannot observe it before making a measurement.
 Therefore one must use probabilities to determine where in the confines of a wave function a particle is found.

-This, as mentioned earlier would be very difficult to do if one defines the universe in term four-dimensional space-time because the spatial properties associated with the matter wave of particles is not compatible with a universe consisting space-time.
+This, as mentioned earlier would be very difficult to do if one defines the universe in term four-dimensional space-time because the spatial properties Louis de Broglie associated with the wave properties of particles is not compatible with a universe consisting space-time.

 Copyright 2008 Jeffrey O’Callaghan